What you should do if your identity has been stolen:

-- Report the crime on-line – This report is for financial records only, and no follow-up investigation will be conducted.
-It is only for your records, for getting reimbursed and to satisfy your bank’s or insurance company’s requirements.
+- Report the crime on-line – This report is for financial records or documentation of the incident and generally, no follow-up investigation will be conducted.
+It is for your records, for getting reimbursed, and to satisfy your bank’s or insurance company’s requirements.

 Other things to do:

 - Limit the impact: Notify banks, businesses and credit bureaus of the theft.

 - Change passwords, PINs and secret questions and “flag” your account at the credit bureaus.